inno-devops-labs/F23-core-course-labs/app_javascript/README.md

 - No database required, quotes are selected from a predefined list.
 - Simple and responsive design for various devices.
 - Provides users with inspirational and thought-provoking content.

+## Endpoints
+- Endpoint: /public
+- Purpose: Serves static files from the public directory.
+- Endpoint: /metrics
+- Purpose: Exposes metrics for monitoring using Prometheus.
+- Endpoint: /get-quote
+- Purpose: Returns a random quote from the quotes array.
+- Endpoint: /visits
+- Purpose: Returns the count of visits.

 ## Technologies Used
 - Node.js: The core runtime environment for building server-side applications.